 - Low heat.
 The heat ranges from 30℃ to 60℃ for steel grinding.
 You can immediately place your hands on the steel, even after a long period of grinding or cutting.

 - Low vibration.
 Tested and approved for subsequent use over a full working day.
 7,5 hours

 For the above pointers.
-There is no requirement for the use of habitats or fire guards.
-No need for covering of expensive equipment nearby.
-It is possible to work in close proximity with your colleagues, improving productivity.
+There is no requirement for the use of habitats or fireguards.
+No need to cover expensive equipment nearby.
+It is possible to work near your colleagues, improving productivity.